enormandeau/python_exercises/README.md

 For each problem:

-- Read the problem description in its `.py` file
+- Read the problem description in its `<problem>_template.py` file
+- Any needed input file are found in the problem's folder
 - Build your solution by filling the template
 - Check the solution(s) for more learning opportunities
 - Solutions should work with Python 3.6+ under Windows, Mac, and Linux